Synchronize the real-time incremental data

 The preceding figure shows that the incremental data consists of two portions: the data updates in the data source and the data pushed by using API operations.
 The incremental data is synchronized to OpenSearch in three steps:

 3. The offline application writes the data that contains metadata to the engine.
-After the metadata is added, the data amount may be three or four times that in the data source.
+After the metadata is added, the data amount may be two or three times that in the data source.
 To protect the engine, the speed of writing data is limited to 10 MB/s.

 Total number of TPS in the primary and secondary tables when data is synchronized from the data source to the offline application.
 Unit: TPS.
 In this case, no trigger relationship is configured between the primary and secondary tables.